 Potential drawbacks of job rotation

-There are a few drawbacks, or obstacles really, that you’ll need to be mindful of when creating your company’s job rotation program.
-Many of the drawbacks are tied directly to inconsistent or merely short-term job rotation planning.
+You’ll need to be mindful of a few drawbacks, or obstacles when creating your company’s job rotation program.
+Many drawbacks are tied directly to inconsistent or short-term job rotation planning.

 |Potential drawbacks of job rotation for employees|